MKLab-ITI/pygrank/tutorials/contributing.md

 # :hammer_and_wrench: Virtual environment
 You can use any (virtual) environment, such as conda or the one provided by PyCharm, with Python 3.6 or later installed.
-Make sure that the dependencies `numpy,scipy,networkx` are installed and upgraded to their latest versions.
+Make sure that the dependencies `tqdm, sklearn, scipy, numpy, networkx` are installed and upgraded to their latest versions.

 # :white_check_mark: Pull Checklist